eric-feng-2011/DataViz/README.md

 This project was built using Unity3D, and the scripting was all done in C#.

-The PCA implementations are from Accord Version 3.0.2; the reason why I chose to not use more modern versions of the Accord Framework was I did not know if newer versions would still be compatible with Unity 2017.3 (the version of Unity used in this project).
+The PCA implementations are from Accord 3.8 and target the .Net Framework v3.5; the reason why I chose to not target more modern frameworks (v4.5+) is because Unity has support only for .Net Framework v3.5 in Unity 2017.3.

-    PrincipalComponentAnalysis pca = new PrincipalComponentAnalysis(inputMatrix, AnalysisMethod.Center);
+    PrincipalComponentAnalysis pca = new PrincipalComponentAnalysis();

     //Computes N number of Principal components
-    //N is the dimensionality of the data points/entrys pca.Compute();
+    //N is the number of data points/entrys pca.Learn(inputMatrix);

     //Transforms the initial data by projecting it into three dimensions
     //using the found principle component axises
+    pca.NumberOfOutputs = 3;
-    double[][] result = pca.Transform (inputMatrix, 3);
+    double[][] result = pca.Transform (inputMatrix);

-    return result;
+    //Return the transformed data.
+Contains the coordinates of the data points after projection return result;

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)

 ## How to Use